 1. Give your CV the once (or twice) over.

 Consider how often you update your profile pics on social media.
 Does your CV get the same attention?
 You don’t have to wait until you’re pursuing a new opportunity to give it a face lift.
-An active CV posted to your online portfolio will show visitors that you’re always working on something new, and available for future projects too.
+An active CV posted to your online portfolio website will show visitors that you’re always working on something new, and available for future projects too.

 Think about your CV like a snapshot of your career.
 You want use that snapshot to grab the attention of potential clients and future employers alike.
 Include only the jobs and experiences that make you look like the best you.